| |

 You have three days on the Algarve, and we have a strong perspective on what you should do with those days based on our own experiences.

-Day 7: Lagos and Around
+Explore Lagos and Around

-On your first day, spend the day settling in and exploring the area around Lagos.
 There are three beaches in particular that we think are well worth your time.

-• The first, Praia dos Estudantes, is one of the Algarve’s most famous beaches thanks to the Roman bridge that is visible from the beach.
+The first, Praia dos Estudantes, is one of the Algarve’s most famous beaches thanks to the Roman bridge that is visible from the beach.

-• Next, stop by Praia do PinhĂŁo, where you can pick up a coastal route up on the bluffs that takes you to the third beach on your tour-de-Lagos-beaches.
+Next, stop by Praia do Pinhão, where you can pick up a coastal route up on the bluffs that takes you to the third beach on your tour-de-Lagos-beaches.

-• The last beach, Praia da Dona Ana, is also one of the most-visited beaches in the entire region.
 It’s a little cove, accessible from both ends, and the best views of the beach are from the bluffs on the eastern side (which is where you’ll find yourself if you follow the coastal trail).

 All three beaches would be a good spot to relax in the sun for a few hours.
 Make sure to bring sunscreen and plenty of water.
-You can walk to all of them, doing one big loop back to the center of Lagos.

 For seafood that’s about as fresh as it can be, head out to Restaurante Chico Zé for lunch, which is a 10 minute drive north of the center of Lagos.